-The landfill capping process entails covering a landfill with a barrier meant to isolate it from human contact.
-The barrier can be made of different materials such as soil, geosynthetics, or vegetation among others.
-The main idea behind landfill capping is to prevent water infiltration, regulating gas discharges, and ensuring that overall stability and safety at the disposal site are improved and maintained.
-Proper sealing marks the end of a landfill’s (or a landfill cell’s) operational life and is crucial for safe, long-term, post-closure performance while posing a minimum threat to the surrounding environment.
+The landfill capping process entails covering a landfill with a barrier designed to limit environmental exposure, control gas and water movement, and support post-closure land use.
+The barrier can be made of materials such as soil, geosynthetics, or vegetation, among others.
+Proper sealing marks the end of a landfill’s (or a landfill cell’s) operational life.
+This process is crucial for safe, long-term, post-closure performance while ensuring minimum threat to the surrounding environment.

-Leachate production is usually minimized through proper capping as it blocks water infiltration into the landfill and percolation of rainwater through the waste, thus reducing the possibility of groundwater contamination.
-By isolating the waste from the external environment, landfill caps play a crucial role in protecting water resources and maintaining ecological balance.
+Leachate production is minimized through proper capping systems that prevent rainwater infiltration and reduce percolation through the waste mass, thus reducing the possibility of groundwater contamination.
+By isolating the waste from the external environment, landfill caps protect water resources and maintain ecological balance.

 Good capping helps control landfill gas emissions.
 This includes methane that can cause explosions as well as contribute to global warming.
-Some solutions also incorporate methods and materials that are capable of collecting such gasses for either treatment or energy production.
+Some landfill solutions, like those using StrataDrain™, enable methane capture for flaring or energy use.

 Effective sealing enhances safety and public health by keeping waste out of direct contact, reducing the risk of disease and pest transmission.
 Capping also minimizes exposure for nearby communities by containing harmful materials and limiting emissions to safe levels